determined-ai/determined/docs/reference/experiment-config-reference.rst

    retention settings post-completion for a single trial or the entire experiment, you can use the CLI command ``det t set log-retention <trial-id>`` or ``det e set log-retention <exp-id>``.
-Both commands accept either the argument: ``--days``, which sets the number of days to retain logs from the time of creation, or ``--forever`` which retains logs indefinitely.
+Both commands accept either the argument: ``--days``, which sets the number of days to retain logs from the end time of the task, or ``--forever`` which retains logs indefinitely.

 Example configuration: